gaeljw/gaeljw.github.io/docs/prometheus_to_otel.markdown

 ## Auto instrumentation vs. manual instrumentation

-On the JVM, in the same manner as what is possible with Prometheus, OpenTelemetry can be used in two ways:
+On the JVM, OpenTelemetry can be used in two ways:

 - auto instrumentation: add OpenTelemetry JAR as a Java agent and let it automatically exposes metrics for the JVM and the frameworks/libraries your application is using.
-- manual instrumentation: if your application exposes custom metrics or you want more control
+- manual instrumentation: if your application exposes custom metrics and/or you want more control

-This article will focus on **manual instrumentation** as it’s the case where there is actually some work to do in your application.

-Note that even if you use manual instrumentation, you can easily add metrics that would have been exposed by the auto instrumentation mode.
-We’ll cover that below.
+Manual instrumentation can be used in combination with auto instrumentation.
+You should always **start first with auto instrumentation** and complete with manual instrumentation if you need it.

+Note that it's possible to not use auto instrumentation at all but some libraries support is only available in the auto instrumentation mode.

+This article will document both setups when applicable.

 ## API vs. SDK